-A pump which supplied hot oil to a heat exchanger in a gas processing plant stopped for several hours.
-With no flow of hot oil to the exchanger, the temperature in the heat exchanger, normally 100 degrees C (212 degrees F) or higher, dropped to 48 degrees below zero C (54 degrees below zero F).
+A pump that supplied hot oil to a heat exchanger in a gas processing plant stopped for several hours.
+With no flow of hot oil to the exchanger, the temperature in the heat exchanger, normally 100°C (212°F) or higher, dropped to 48°C below zero (54°F below zero).
 Ice was observed on the outside of the heat exchanger.
 The hot oil pump was re-started, and hot oil flow resumed to the heat exchanger.
-The low temperature had caused the steel heat exchanger to become brittle, and the 150 C temperature differential from the sudden flow of hot oil caused additional stress.
+The low temperature had caused the steel heat exchanger to become brittle, and the 150°C temperature differential from the sudden flow of hot oil caused additional stress.
 This resulted in a brittle fracture of the heat exchanger.
 A vapor cloud estimated to contain more than 10 tons of flammable gas was released, and subsequently ignited by a heater.
 The explosion and fires killed 2 workers, injured 8 others, and the fire burned for 2 days.
 The gas supply to a large part of Australia was disrupted for nearly 3 weeks, impacting the lives of an estimated 4 million people.
-Total economic loss was estimated at over 1 billion Australian dollars.
+Total economic loss was estimated at over \$1 billion Australian dollars.